, Wednesday, September 3, 2014

 The premise may seem bizarre, but the result is the most impossibly touching love story since "Harold and Maude" (1971), saying so much about where we are as a digital society losing face-to-face interaction.

 Cher won an Oscar for her portrayal of Loretta, a Brooklyn bookkeeper who falls for the brother (Nicolas Cage) of the man she's supposed to marry.

-Her line, "Snap out of it," became the slap heard 'round the romance world.
+Her line, "snap out of it," became the slap heard around the romance world.

-Forrest and Jenny were like "peas and carrots," and while they led very different lives, they came together to birth Haley Joel Osment as Forrest put things in perspective, "I may not be a smart man, but I know what love is."
+But the two came together to hug in the Reflecting Pool on the National Mall, then give birth to Haley Joel Osment after Forrest put things in perspective, "I may not be a smart man, but I know what love is."